MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization: Knowledge Transfer

-ActivityNet-1.3 and HACS are intended to evaluate the capabilities of algorithms on temporally localizing activities in untrimmed video sequences.
 In recent years, researchers have found that the representational capability of input features is very important for the localization task.
 For example, TSP \cite{alwassel_2021_tsp} is an approach focusing on temporally-sensitive pre-training of video encoders.
-It is observed that atomic actions can be combined into many complex activities, so we provide temporal annotations at both atomic action and complex activity levels. \textit{SEAL} spurs researchers to localize complex activities by adopting atomic features.
+It is observed that atomic actions can be combined into diverse complex activities.
+We explore the relationship between atomic actions and complex activities by applying atomic action features extrated from raw video to complex activity detection tasks.

-Another work\cite{chen2022fasterTAD} proves this point.
-As shown in Table \ref{The result of ActivityNet-1.3 and Hacs instance.}, feature extracted by Slowfast \cite{feichtenhofer2019slowfast} trained on our \textit{SEAL Clips} is named as Slowfast Feature.
-Swin Feature indicates features extracted by the Swin-Transformer~\cite{liu2021Swin} trained on HACS Clips and TSP Feature is trained on ActivityNet-1.3.
-Slowfast Feature is assembled with TSP Feature or Swin Feature, generating inputs for localization task.
-Using Slowfast Feature, the performance of temporal action localization obtains great improvements.
+Feature extracted by Slowfast \cite{feichtenhofer2019slowfast} trained on our \textit{MM-SEAL Atomic Actions} is named as Slowfast-A Feature.
+Swin Feature indicates features extracted by the Swin-Transformer~\cite{liu2021swin} trained on HACS Clips and TSP Feature is trained on ActivityNet-1.3.
+We adopt Faster-TAD in this task.
+Slowfast-A Feature is employed as auxiliary features and assembled with TSP Feature or Swin Feature, generating two-stream inputs for localization task.

+ActivityNet-1.3 and HACS are commonly adopted to evaluate the capabilities of algorithms on temporally localizing activities in untrimmed video sequences.
+Extensive experiments are employed on these benchmark, and results are shown in Table \ref{The result of ActivityNet-1.3 and Hacs instance.}.
+We can see that visual features trained on MM-SEAL can improve the performance of other temporal action localization task.
+What's more, atomic action features can improve the complex activity localization performance.